Islandora/documentation/docs/tutorials/create-a-resource-node.md

 ## Overview

-This tutorial will walk you through adding a piece of digital content (an image and some metadata) into an Islandora repository.
+This tutorial will walk you through adding a piece of digital content (an image and some metadata) into an Islandora repository, creating an Islandora [Resource Node](../user-documentation/resource-nodes.md).
 At the end, you will have metadata in a Drupal node, a file stored in Fedora, and derivatives automatically created.

 !!!
 Tip "Video version available"